RamazanOzdemir/go_web_dev/READ.md

 # GO first web app

-This repo is my first working on go language.
+This repo is my first work on go.

-There is a few branch to execute each step from [Go Web Examples](https://gowebexamples.com/) web page.
+You can find more details on the [Go Web Examples](https://gowebexamples.com/) page.

 ## Table of Contents